sovrin-foundation/protocol/themis/cred-def.md

 # Credential Definition
-*Note:The objects described below are the desired format, the current format will soon be changed to the one mentioned below.
-Also in the actual ledger transaction, the format described below will be wrapped in a `data` section and there will be one more section called `reqMetadata` that will contain metadata like the author of transaction, nonce for the transaction, etc.*
+*Note: The objects described below are the desired format, the current format will soon be changed to the one mentioned below.
+The format below is only for the `data` part of the ledger transaction.*

 A credential definition associates an issuer and their public issuance keys with a particular schema and revocation strategy.
 Credential